owerba/Chicago-divvy-stations/README.md

 File Overview:

 1. divvy.css: provides CSS for stations, favorites bar, and other important elements on the web page.
+This style was meant to match the assigned template image shown to us
 2. divvy.html: provides HTML for content and structure of web page
 3. divvy.js: manages state and interactivity for the web page
 4. styles.css: second style sheet